Makeroni/JSON-Streaming-Arduino/README.md

 RGB controller
 --------------

 Arduino program that reads the remote JSON stream and controls an RGB led using three PWM signals.
 Data is also pass through serial port for later representation using Processing.
-Arduino was able to receive up to 10 rgb values per second.

 Plotter
 -------

-Processing program that reads serial data from Arduino and plots.
+Processing program that reads serial data from Arduino and plots some charts.

+The full system was successfully tested streaming 10 rgb values (30 numbers) per second.

 Copyright and license
 ---------------------